sirJiggles/enabler/Readme.md

 - number of days a ticket is in state blocked before slacking about it
 - number of days a ticket is in state in progress before slacking about it.
+- the names of the states as you may have called them something custom
+- team members, you need to supply details from jira, slack and git in there so we can work out who to mention etc

 ## Secrets 🕵️‍♀️